shahrajat/CSC750P1/README.md

 - Google Play Services: 9.0.2
 - Android Kitat: 4.4

+In order to run the application locally, download the source code and import it in Android Studio.
+Then Compile and run it either in an emulator or export it as an APK to Android device.

 ## Implemented Approach
 Following Conditions should be simultaneously met to generate a notification with PHI: